lindevloeberghs/lewagon-lectures/front-end/html&css/html-css.md

   OPEN: quiz1.html and ask how it's going to look like
   OPEN: quiz2.html and ask how it's going to look like
 # LAYOUT
+  This is the last part!
+You can almost start the exercises!
+  What you need to know is that there are block elements (h1, p, ul, li) and inline elements (em, strong, a, img).
+The difference between block elements and inline elements is that a block element is always going to take up the maximum width (if it's not set) and always has a line-breake before and after the element!
+Let's show this with an example.

+  OPEN: layout.html

+  How to center a div?
+This is something you'll do a lot in your web career! :)
+  CREATE: center.html

+# FLOATING
+  How to get different divs next to each other -> use floating!
+  Let's do this again with some examples!
+    - CREATE float.html (add an remove float: left to really show them the difference!)
+    - CREATE float-right.html (add an remove clear:right; to show them what happens with that)
+    - CREATE float-both.html (add an remove clear:both to show what happens with p)

+  You can also use position: relative, when there is no specific place you want to position your div (top, right, left, bottom, left).
+Let's do this with an example:
+    - CREATE relative.html
+    - CREATE fixed-sidebar.html